Things To DoPonder Mysteries & Legends

 The mystery continues — and, naturally, continues to foster speculation.
-(There are some interesting video presentations about this, one by the History Channel and one by Curious World–take a look.)
-Was the Stronsay Beast the last megaladon?
+(There are some interesting items about this, one by the History Channel, one by Curious World, one by UK Paranormal Files, an interview on BBC Radio Scotland, and a note on page 9 of the Stronsay Limpet for August 2009 ) Was the Stronsay Beast the last megaladon?
 A pleisiosaur, perhaps a relative of the Loch Ness Monster?
 Or just a basking shark?
 Even so, no basking shark fifty-five feet long has never been found.
 Perhaps it was a different kind of shark, then?
 Perhaps it was nothing of the kind.

 Given a lack of concrete evidence, many still hold to the idea that a rare, as-yet-unidentified sea monster (a globster) had found its way to the Stronsay beach on the night of the storm.

 Want to have a look at the discovery site?
 You’ll need to walk along the top of Rothiesholm Head to look down to the site where it washed ashore and out over the skerry.

 As this site is hoping to prove, there are many good reasons to visit Stronsay, and in the 1400s, Stronsay was a popular health tourism site.
 People from Norway and Denmark to ‘take the waters’.
 As a popular saying of the day went: ‘The well of Kildinguie and the dulse of Guyiden can cure all maladies except black death.’
 Apparently, if the waters of the well, located about three-quarters of a mile south of the village of Whitehall on the edge of Mill Bay, were swallowed with a handful of red dulse (seaweed), found a bit further along Mill Bay, anything could be cured.